 - Read documents or add additional information to a job

 - Report to Management about completed and future jobs

 - Reduced production downtime

 - Less stress caused by unexpected tasks

-Add safety procedures to the job list and comply with safety regulations
+Comply with safety regulations by adding safety procedures to the job list

 In SERTICA, it is possible to create safety procedures which must be carried out before a job can be started.
 It ensures both the safety of the employees and compliance with safety regulations.
 An example could be to comply with the SKS-standards or requiring a crew member to wear a helmet before he is allowed to perform a specific job.
 However, a safety procedure is not limited to only one job but can be linked to several jobs in SERTICA.
 When a safety procedure is modified in SERTICA, the modification applies on every job that the procedure is linked to.
 It simplifies your preliminary work prior to a job and entails that you save time.
 The safety procedures therefore function as templates which make it quick and easy to create jobs while complying with safety regulations.